By Dr. Prateek Porwal, ENT Surgeon & Vertigo Specialist | PRIME ENT Center, Hardoi UP

 Image Source: Canva

-– Ringing in the ears (tinnitus) or hearing loss
+- Ringing in the ears (tinnitus) — more common in Meniere’s

 Types of Vertigo: Peripheral vs. Central